 |Local workers age structure|

-Analysis of the age structure of the workforce in the City of Brimbank in 2016 compared to Victoria shows that there was a higher proportion of people in the younger age groups (15 to 44 years) and a lower proportion of people in the older age groups (45 years and over).
+Analysis of the age structure of the workforce in the City of Brimbank in 2021compared to Victoria shows that there was a similar proportion of people in the younger age groups (15 to 44 years) and a similar proportion of people in the older age groups (45 years and over).

 The major differences between the age structure of the workforce in the City of Brimbank and Victoria were:

 - A smaller percentage of local workers aged 15 to 24 years (13.2% compared to 13.8%)

 - A larger percentage of local workers aged 25 to 34 years (24.2% compared to 23.9%)

 - A larger percentage of local workers aged 45 to 54 years (21.1% compared to 20.1%)

 - A smaller percentage of local workers aged 65 years and over (3.7% compared to 4.8%)

 The largest changes in the age structure of the workforce in the City of Brimbank between 2016 and 2021 were:

 - 25 to 34 years (+2,996 local workers)